MrParadoxArmy/Wireshark-02-06-2025/README.md

-# ”9ß9 Wireshark Network Traffic Capture & Protocol Analysis
+# ðŸ“¡ Wireshark Network Traffic Capture & Protocol Analysis

-## •0ã1 Objective
+## ðŸ§­ Objective

 This project demonstrates live network traffic capture and protocol analysis using Wireshark.
 The primary focus is on identifying and interpreting traffic from key protocols including DNS, TCP, ICMP, and TLS.
 The exercise aims to provide hands-on experience with real-time packet inspection and network behavior analysis across OSI model layers.

 ---

-## •0ã4 Tools & Environment
+## ðŸ§° Tools & Environment

 - **Network Analyzer:** Wireshark
 - **Operating System:** Windows 10/11